c4ym0n/chronArchive/README.md

 Beta 7: Created 05-12-25 | Changelog: archive started!
 Its basic and rigid for now but will be improved later!

+Beta 8: Created 05-16-25 | Changelog: Way way more progress on the archive, added network tests and benchmarks pages, filters, file search, added a basic DB json and structure!

 More to come :)